defold/extension-adinfo/docs/index.md

 # Defold advertising info extension API documentation

-This extension provides a unified, simple to use interface to get the advertising id and status on iOS and Android
+This extension provides a unified, simple to use interface to get the advertising id and status on iOS and Android.

 ## Installation